rladiesstl/meetup-sept-2020/README.md

 ### How to Take your Data from Messy to Tidy with Erin Grand

-1. About R-Ladies St. Louis Intro slides: https://rladiesstl.github.io/meetup-sept-2020/
+About R-Ladies St. Louis Intro slides: https://rladiesstl.github.io/meetup-sept-2020/

+### Required tools:
+- R and R Studio installed
+- Excel or google sheets

+### Required packages:
+- tidyverse
+- janitor